th-we/deskflow-wiki/Project-Forks.md

 | Barrier | Synergy v1.9 | 2018 | Fork | Superseded* |
 | Synergy (<=v1.15) | - | 2001 | Original | Superseded |

 \* As of Oct 2024, the last commit on Barrier was `653e4ba` (2 years ago).
 The general view is that it is an inactive project superseded by Input Leap.
+Barrier postmortem: [Why did Barrier fail?](https://symless.com/synergy/news/why-did-barrier-fail)

 ## Comparison (high-level)